 The two most common types of limited liability corporate vehicles in Italy are the "Società per azioni" (the "SPA") - a joint stock company or company limited by shares; and the "Società a responsabilità limitata" (the "SRL") - a limited liability company.
-The rules governing SPAs and SRLs are quite similar from the company law angle; the main principle being that the liability of a member of an SPA or an SRL is limited to the amount paid in as corporate capital.
+The rules governing SPAs and SRLs are quite similar from the standpoint of company law; the main principle being that the liability of a member of an SPA or an SRL is limited to the amount paid up as capital.
 Both company types are treated identically under the applicable corporate tax regulations.
 Appendix 1 lists the main differences between an SPA and an SRL.

-The rules governing SPAs and SRLs are mostly contained in the Italian Civil Code (the "Code").
+The rules governing SPAs and SRLs are contained in the Italian Civil Code.

-In principle, unless specific circumstances require the setting up of an SPA (e.g., the listing of the company, or activity in regulated fields such as banking or insurance), we recommend the use of an SRL for a business start-up in Italy, since it is more flexible from the perspective of corporate governance and control over the company's management and accounts.
-In any case, an SRL may, at any time, be converted into an SPA.
+In principle, unless specific circumstances require the setting up of an SPA (eg the possible listing of the company, or activity in regulated fields such as banking or insurance, the possible need to create a pledge on shares, or the issuance of securities), we recommend the use of an SRL for a business start-up in Italy, since this allows for a greater degree of flexibility from the perspective of corporate governance and control over the company's management and accounts.
+Should circumstances change, the SRL may, at any time, be converted into an SPA.

-The minimum corporate capital required for an SPA is €50,000 and up to €1.00 for an SRL.
-The corporate capital of an SPA is divided into shares, which may or may not have a par value (if they have a par value this must be the same for all shares), and - save if the bylaws provides otherwise - are represented by share certificates which are negotiable instruments and which must be recorded in the shareholders' ledger.
+The minimum capital required for an SPA is €50,000\\ and €1.00\ for an SRL.
+The capital of an SPA must be divided into shares, which may or may not have a par value (if they have a par value this must be the same for all shares), and are represented by share certificates which are negotiable instruments and which must be recorded in the register of shareholders.

-In contrast, the corporate capital of an SRL is divided into quotas which are not represented by shares, but are merely recorded as an entry in the Companies' Register and can have different values.
-In this booklet, the term "quotaholders" is used to refer to the members of an SRL.
+In contrast, the capital of an SRL is divided into quotas which are not represented by certificates, but are merely recorded as an entry in the Companies Register and can have different values.
+In this booklet, the term "quota holders" is used to refer to the members of an SRL.
 Shares and quotas afford their holders a number of economic and administrative rights and powers.
 Different classes of shares, to which special rights can be attached, can be provided for by the Articles of Association.
 Any special right may be attached to a share (or class of shares) but no special rights personal to any particular shareholder are permitted.
-By contrast, special rights of any kind may be conferred on SRL to a specific quotaholder, directly identified in the bylaws.
+By contrast, special rights of any kind may be conferred on SRL quota holders, who may also be identified by name.

-There is another type of limited liability company named a "Società in accomandita per azioni" which allows for two categories of shareholders (one having limited liability and the other having unlimited liability).
+There is another type of limited liability company called a "Società in accomandita per azioni" which allows for two categories of shareholders (one having limited liability and the other having unlimited liability).
 However, since it is not commonly used, it is not covered in this booklet.